30 Interesting Facts About Mount Everest

 Although Mount Everest is the highest mountain on earth above sea level, the world's tallest mountain is Mauna Kea, an extinct volcano in Hawaii.
 The mountain extends 6,000 meters (20,000 feet) below sea level.
 If measured from the ocean floor, its total height would be 10,200 meters (33,465 feet), almost a full mile higher than Mount Everest.

 A lama told Tenzin Nogai (the Nepalese who first climbed Mount Everest) that according to the scriptures, there was a golden lion at the top of Mount Everest.
-Tenzin Nogai was not found because the golden lion was on the Tibetan side.
+Tenzin Nogai did not find it because the golden lion was on the Tibetan side.

 The lowest temperature at the summit of Mt Everest is minus 30 or 40 degrees Celsius all year round.
 The air at the summit contains only a quarter of the oxygen of the eastern plains.
 Winds can reach 200 miles an hour.